-Taxodium distichum Baldcypress Deciduous cinifer 50' - 70'.
+Taxodium distichum Baldcypress Deciduous conifer 50' - 70'.
 A beautiful, large size canopy tree reminiscent of the old south.
 New growth is a very light green turning to a softer, darker green during summer.
 Bark is a lovely peeling brown that adds winter interest to a landscape design.
 A deciduous conifer, feathery foliage turns red in fall.
 Baldcypress is also related to Dawn and Giant Redwood.

 Black Gum 'Wildfire'

 Nyssa sylvatica Black Gum 'Wildfire', black tupelo Deciduous 30' - 50'.
-'Wildfire' is a georgeous selection of our native Blackgum and features bright red new growth in spring which dark green for summer.
+'Wildfire' is a gorgeous selection of our native Blackgum and features bright red new growth in spring which dark green for summer.
 In autumn, foliage changes to a fiery shade of scarlet.
 'Wildfire' will stand out in your landscape for fall color.
 It also produces small black fruit which will attract birds to your backyard and the attractive, furrowed gray bark offers winter interest.

 Black Locust 'Twisty Baby'

-Robinia pseudoacacia 'Twisty Baby' 'Lace Lady' Deciduous Tree 15'.
+Robinia pseudoacacia 'Twisty Baby' Black Locust 'Lace Lady' Deciduous Tree 15'.
 Unique dwarf form of our larger native, 'Twisty Baby' has interesting contorted, twisted branches.
 The unusual form makes an excellent choice for a small landscape or as a patio specimen.
 Wherever you plant it, 'Twisty Baby' will be a conversation piece.
 Grows well in large containers.

-Dogwood Pink 'Rubra'
+Dogwood Trees - Pink Flowering

-Elm American Elm 'Princeton'
+American Elm 'Princeton'

-Ulmus americana American Elm 'Princeton' Deciduous Shade Tree 80' - 100'.
+Ulmus americana American Elm 'Princeton' Deciduous shade tree 80' - 100'.
 Fast growing tree.
 A disease tolerant, disease resistant elm cultivar.
 A large canopy or shade tree, perfect for areas where you want to provide relief from our Georgia sun.
 American Elm 'Princeton' features the classic vase shape canopy of other elms, and large, glossy green foliage that turns a bright yellow in autumn.
 American Elm 'Princeton' is tolerant of many soil conditions.

-Fragrant!
-Franklinia alatamaha Franklin Tree Deciduous Small Tree 10' - 15'.
+Fragrant.
+Franklinia alatamaha Franklin Tree Deciduous small tree 10' - 15'.
 Showy, fragrant flowers in late summer to fall.
 Franklin Tree is a fun specimen for native plant collectors.
 It is the sole species in this genus and said to be native to Georgia's Altamaha River valley in the southeastern United States.
 Since the early 19th century Franklin Tree has been extinct in the wild and only survives in American landscapes as cultivated ornamental tree.

-Fringe Tree American Fringe Tree
+American Fringe Tree